-Service requirement—Although not necessary, an employer may also impose a minimum service requirement, which generally, for a 401(k) plan, can’t exceed one year of service.
+Service requirement—Although not necessary, an employer may impose a minimum service requirement, which, generally for a 401(k) plan, can’t exceed one year of service.
 In plans that have both an age requirement and a service requirement, the employee must satisfy the later of the two conditions before becoming eligible.

 Contribution types—Different types of contributions can have different eligibility requirements.
 For example, elective deferrals may have immediate eligibility, while the company match requires one year of service.

 Exclusions—A 401(k) plan may impose other conditions not related to age and service, especially helpful in the case of retirement plans for small business.
 One common exclusion is by job category, such as hourly versus salaried.
 Part-time or seasonal employees can’t be excluded as a category, although they would be excluded if their status causes them to fail to meet a minimum hours requirement during an eligibility computation period.
 The plan may exclude employees based on job location, job description, job title, employees under a collectively bargained agreement (union members), and some nonresident aliens.

 Testing—Exclusions, however, may make it difficult to pass the ERISA Section 410(b) coverage test, as it takes into account employees who have satisfied the plan’s minimum age and service requirements but have been excluded for some other reason.
 Exclusions, and all other eligibility provisions, should be decided on with advice from a plan consultant or counsel.